NikitaEgorov2705/NikitaEgorov2705/README.md

 ## Hi, my name is Nikita 👋

-I am a **Data Analyst** with experience in Public Sector research & consulting.
+I am a **Data Analyst** with experience in research & consulting.
 I have a BA in PolSci and a Master of Public Administration (MPA).

 🚀My mission is to empower decision-making through data & evidence.